jimlunsford/microblog-stream/readme.txt

 * Clean typography using Noto Sans (with system font fallbacks)
 * Responsive layout that works on phones, tablets, and desktops
 * No custom post types, blocks, page builders, or bundled plugins
+* New in 1.0.7:
+  * Resized `screenshot.png` to reduce file size for WordPress.org theme checks and faster loading
+  * No functional code changes from 1.0.6
 * New in 1.0.6:
   * Inline composer can attach images, video, audio, and common document types to new posts
   * Simple media preview with thumbnail support for images and a Remove button before posting